Sullivan-County banner.

 "It's a short-sighted perspective on the part of employers," she said.
 "They expect people to have the skills, but they don't want to pay for people to develop the skills.
 Then they get upset when people don't have the skills."

-While some of the larger businesses are doing outstanding work with training, most aren't putting their money where their mouths are, Tarnoff said.
+While some of the large businesses are doing outstanding work with training, most aren't putting their money where their mouths are, Tarnoff said.

 "Ideally, we need to get a cooperative effort between employers, educators and have the support of our regional governments," Tarnoff said.
 "If we attack the skills gap in a multifaceted way in schools before kids can drop out, with employers in our region demanding it, then it starts to become a standard of what's expected.